DevExpress/testcafe-once-hook/README.md

 Go to the `tests` directory to see the examples.

 ## Run tests
-Run the `npx testcafe chrome,firefox,ie` command to run the `tests` directory in 3 different browsers.
+Run the `npm test` command to start tests.